Bence Bicsák: 2017: Wins his first World Triathlon Cup

-On July 22, 2017, Bence Bicsák wins his first World Triathlon Cup at the 2017 Tiszaujvaros ITU Triathlon World Cup Elite event.
+On July 22, 2017, Bence Bicsák wins his first World Triathlon Cup at the 2017 Tiszaújváros ITU Triathlon World Cup Elite event.
 Bicsák won Gold by arriving at the finish line 15 seconds before the three-time Olympian Dmitry Polyanski and thus earning for Hungary the second-ever gold medal in a Triathlon World Cup. Ákos Vanek is the only other Hungarian triathlete to ever win a World Triathlon Cup.
 Two weeks before the World Cup event, Bicsák finished 7th at the European Athletics U23 Championships.
 Additionally, Bicsák finished 3rd in the 10,000-meter Adult National Championships.

 On August 5, 2017, Bence Bicsák won gold at the Velence ETU Triathlon U23 European Championships event.
 After the European Championship event, Bicsák held 47th place in the world rankings.

 In a September 12, 2017, publication, Bence Bicsák stated that being a triathlete comes with "quite a bit of pain."
 However, he added that gradually increasing his workload to multiple training sessions per day over many years helped him adapt.
 Thankful of the support from the University of Pécs, professors, and friends, Bence Bicsák stated that he had only one more session/internship to complete his degree.
 Bence Bicsák emphasized that his dream was not just to qualify for the 2020 Olympics but to "leave with a good outcome."
 Furthermore, he added that his "ultimate goal is to become one of the world's best triathletes."
 Bence Bicsák is majoring in Business Administration and Management at the University of Pécs – Faculty of Business and Economics.